ninabarzh/broomstick/content/posts/misunderstanding.md

 And *Tawa* still rises every morning over the mesas.
 Not to judge, but to witness.
 Not to punish, but to remind.

 We are not above the world.
 We are within it.
-And that the task of being human is not obedience, but relationship.
+The task of being human is not obedience, but relationship.

 ---